LetterLiGo/Inaudible-Adversarial-Perturbation-Vrifle/readme.md

-# VRifle
+# Inaudible Adversarial Perturbation: Manipulating the Recognition of User Speech in Real Time

-This is the core implementation of "Inaudible Adversarial Perturbation: Manipulating the Recognition of User Speech in Real Time".
+This is the core implementation of (VRifle) "Inaudible Adversarial Perturbation: Manipulating the Recognition of User Speech in Real Time".

 We would like to thank the author of deepspeech2-pytorch-adversarial-attack for providing an excellent foundation for our code, which targets the DeepSpeech2 model.